 - Finding Your Lost AirPods & AirPod Case

-Clean Your AirPods: The Symptoms
+Cleaning Your AirPods: The Symptoms

 The more you use your AirPods, the more they pick up what’s around them.
 That’s why it’s so important to store your AirPods or other wireless buds in a case when you’re not using them.
 If you are someone who tosses your AirPods or wireless buds into and out of your bags, pockets, etc., you are likely to pick up lint and other debris much faster than those storing their Pods in a case.
 So please, keep them in the case when not in use.

 Other symptoms include muffled sound, static, and other types of audio interference.
 If you notice a slow decline in sound quality (versus a sudden drop), the first thing to check is the physical condition and cleanliness of your AirPods or other wireless earphones.
+More often than not, this is the problem rather than something that’s particularly damaged with your device’s interior.

-Set a Routine
+Set a Routine for Cleaning Your AirPods

 Why Microfiber?

-Microfiber cleans better than traditional cloths, like cotton or paper towels, due to the small size of each of a cloth’s fiber (about 1/100th the diameter of a human hair.)
+Microfiber cleans better than traditional cloths, like cotton or paper towels, due to the small size of each of a cloth’s fibers (about 1/100th the diameter of a human hair).
 Each fiber has a system of spokes, and it’s these that trap dirt at a much higher rate than woven cloth or paper.
 That power means you do not need to use a cleaning agent to pick up any dust or debris.

 Microfiber allows us to follow Apple’s warranty rules and avoid using solvents and other products that potentially allow moisture into the openings of your AirPods.
+As a result, it’s likely that your headphones will laster than would otherwise have been the case.

 If something is really stuck on your AirPods, adding a little water or isopropyl alcohol to your microfiber cloth is okay.
-You can also use a disinfecting wipe–just make sure it doesn’t contain any bleach before you use it!
+You can also use a disinfecting wipe — just make sure it doesn’t contain any bleach before you use it!

 And of course, don’t submerge the AirPods in water or any other liquid.
 If water enters the interior of the Pod, it could damage the speaker or hardware.